semiod-github/semiod-github.github.io/udemy2.md

 		  - name: with-node-affinity
 		    image: nginx
     27: Pod Affinity e.g what if i want to run BackEnd pod in same node as AppA pod ?
-	  Step1 : Pod Selector : Here we select the POD based on which the decsions will be made where we want to place the current Pod.
+	  Step1 : Pod Selector : Here we select the POD based on which the decisions will be made where we want to place the current Pod.
 	  Step2: Topology : It can mean same place if we look at the one or region level (same AZ/ same region).
 It can also mean different place if we look at the host level.
 	  Step3: Same place as the other Pod Yes (Pod Affinity ) or No ( Pod Anti-Affinity)
 	   affinity: